holmdk/holmdk.github.io/_posts/2020-01-19-geostationary_satellite_img.md

+# Tips for working with Geostationary Satellite Images using PyTroll
+This post will include several tips for working with geostationary satellite images, which can often cause a lot of problems.
+I will primarily use the **geostationary European Meteosat 2nd.
+Generation (MSG) satellites.**

-# Projections using pyresample
+## Projections using pyresample
-Correct projections are absolutely essential to ensure the data we are working with aligns with our expectations.
+Correct projections are absolutely essential before we can do any machine learning or analysis with satellite images.
 Here we use the `pytroll` library - more specifically, `satpy` and `pyresample`.
 This means we use the PROJ.4 method to describe the coordinate reference system.
 You can find most relevant projection parameters for this method in the following [pyresample documentation](https://github.com/pytroll/pyresample/blob/master/docs/areas.cfg).

-I will add some more examples of the various ways (and there are **a lot**) of defining and using projections, but in my opinion this is the most general approach that will work for most problems.
+I will add some more examples of the various ways of defining and using projections for satellite images, but in my opinion this is the most general and consistent approach.

-## Geostationary satellite images
-**Here I provide a geostationary satellite projection for the geostationary European Meteosat 2nd.
-Generation satellites.**
-This is useful if you have raw geostationary satellite images that you want to manipulate and project in any way you want.
+Here we have the PROJ.4 parameters for the MSG satellites given in the above [pyresample documentation](https://github.com/pytroll/pyresample/blob/master/docs/areas.cfg) document.

 REGION: met09globeFull {
         NAME:          Full globe MSG image 0 degrees
         PCS_ID:        geos0